anubhavc9/my-messenger/README.md

 * Front-end: HTML & CSS
 * Back-end: Node.js & Socket.IO

-### To run the project (!!!UPDATE THIS!!!)
+### To run the project on your local
-* Clone the repo in your local
+* Clone the repo
 * Navigate to `nodeServer` directory & run `npm install`
 * Start the node server using: `nodemon nodeServer\index.js`
+* Navigate to `client` directory
+* In *index.html & client.js* switch from prod env to dev env by uncommenting the specific lines
-* Start the client live server on the default port 5500
+* Open the `index.html` file with a live server

 ### DEPLOYMENT STEPS